Please enable JS

 Minneapolis, MN

-• Led a team of four (4) Senior Software Engineers to develop Logic's Software Development Process and associated templates and forms.
+• Led Development of Software Development Process: Managed a team of four Senior Software Engineers to define and implement Logic’s Software Development Process, including associated templates and forms.

-• Wrote a U-Boot extension for managing a BoP (Broadband over Powerline) chipset for a traffic camera system.
+• Wrote U-Boot Extension for Traffic Camera System: Developed a U-Boot extension to manage a Broadband over Powerline (BoP) chipset for a traffic camera system, enhancing networked traffic monitoring capabilities.

-• Developed an inventory scanner system for bicycle shops using Windows CE, C++, and a PXA270-based Symbol Scanner device.
+• Developed Inventory Scanner System for Bicycle Shops: Designed and implemented an inventory management system using Windows CE, C++, and a PXA270-based Symbol Scanner device to streamline retail operations.

-• Managed a distributed team of engineers to develop the platform for a handheld wireless voice-controlled music and information system.
+• Managed Development of Handheld Wireless Voice-Controlled Music System: Led a distributed team of engineers to create a platform enabling voice-controlled music and information access on a handheld device.

-• Developed a Linux Board Support Package (BSP) using C, gcc, binutils, and glibc for a brain-state assessment device based on a TI OMAP 5910.
+• Developed Linux Board Support Package (BSP) for Brain-State Assessment Device: Built a Linux BSP using C, gcc, binutils, and glibc for a TI OMAP 5910-based medical device assessing brain activity.

-• Developed a Windows CE DLL to communicate over Microsoft ActiveSync RAPI (Remote API) to an automobile engine-analysis scope.
+• Developed Windows CE DLL for Automobile Engine-Analysis Scope: Designed a DLL to communicate over Microsoft ActiveSync RAPI (Remote API), enabling seamless data transfer between a PC and an engine-analysis scope.

-• Led 7 engineers over 2 years to port pacemaker and defibrillator software applications written in C for the QNX RTOS to a new platform.
+• Led Pacemaker and Defibrillator Software Porting Project: Directed a team of seven engineers over two years to port pacemaker and defibrillator software from QNX RTOS to a next-gen platform based on Red Hat Linux.

-• Developed a mapping application using Microsoft .NET, C#, C++, and GDI+ to manage an array of infrared laser radar devices and night-vision cameras.
+• Developed Mapping Application for Infrared Laser Radar Devices: Created a mapping system using Microsoft .NET, C#, C++, and GDI+ to manage an array of infrared laser radar devices and night-vision cameras.

-• Developed and executed automated and manual tests using an oscilloscope and signal generator to verify a safety-critical fiber-optic safety sensor.
+• Developed Automated and Manual Testing for Fiber-Optic Safety Sensor: Designed and executed automated and manual tests using an oscilloscope and signal generator to verify the functionality of a safety-critical fiber-optic sensor.

 EDUCATION